NYSCP Writing a Child Protection Policy - North Yorkshire

 • They should be identified as a person who should be contacted if safeguarding concerns are identified

-• Has a training programme to ensure that all staff are provided with the training they need to support the continued implementation of the policy
+• Have a training programme to ensure that all staff are provided with the training they need to support the continued implementation of the policy

 • Have adequate arrangements to discuss safeguarding concerns in supervision